CosmicPhoenix171/Darcnia/darcnia-campaign/sessions/session-01.md

 **If Party Stares or Asks:**

-**Lyra** (cheerfully): "Oh!
+**Tessa** (cheerfully): "Oh!
 That's Sophia.
 She's been with the guild forever.
 Keeps odd hours, very private.
 Don't take it personally if she doesn't chat much!"

 **If Party Approaches Sophia:**